francescor93/az-touch-iot-controller/README.md

 Please note that this code is provided "as is", and it's not guaranteed to be bug free - I do my best to keep it up to date in my spare time.

 Except for the **TouchControllerWs** files, which have been modified from those available in the *ThingPulse* *esp8266-weather-station-color* project, and for the **User_Setup** file from the *TFT_eSPI* library, the code for this repository is made by me and is distributed under the *MIT* license.

+Finally, also note that I created this code in a personal capacity and I'm no way affiliated with AZ-Delivery.

 Thanks for taking an interest in **AZ-Touch IoT Controller**!